Scenes that will bring back fond memories of the 1980s.

 How to stream Back To The Future

 The Breakfast Club: Dancing In Detention

-The ’80s served us with some fantastic and often awkwardly accurate depictions of the emotional mess that is ‘high school’, but The Breakfast Club was one that really stood out from the rest because it wasn’t scared to show just as many highs as it did lows.
+The ’80s served us with some fantastic and often awkwardly accurate depictions of the emotional mess that is ‘high school’, but The Breakfast Club was one that stood out from the rest because it wasn’t scared to show just as many highs as it did lows.

 Not to mention, the movie kickstarted the careers of many of the cast members.
 But in true juvenile fashion, the scene in which the group of kids break out into a drug-fuelled dance while in detention is something that lights the flame of teen rebellion in us all and resisting the urge to smile during it is almost impossible.

 Cast: Molly Ringwald, Judd Nelson, Ally Sheedy and more

 Ferris Bueller’s Day Off: Street Parade

 Matthew Broderick got a handful of juicy roles to play in the ’80s, but nothing quite compares to his portrayal of Ferris Bueller.

 Of all the shenanigans that he gets up to on his day off from skipping school, his surprise act of hijacking a float in the local street parade that gets the whole crowd dancing to ‘twist and shout’, is precisely the kind of cinema you just can’t replicate and will never lose its entertainment factor.